Skip to main content

 The moderator's jaw dropped.
 The audience went silent.

-New rule unlocked: Competence without humanity equals political death
+New rule unlocked: competence without humanity equals political death.

 1992 town hall.
 Bill Clinton did something unprecedented.